Clara Converse

 Clara Adra Converse (May 8, 1857 – January 24, 1935) was an American educator and missionary who joined the Woman’s Baptist Foreign Missionary Society and became a pioneer educator in Japan.
-After earning her credentials at the Vermont Academy and Smith College, Converse moved to Yokohama where she was influential in establishing girl's education.
-In addition to directing the Soshin Jo-Gakko (Truth Seeking Girl's School) for thirty-five years, she established several kindergartens.
-Her work to improve education for women in Japan was recognized by the Blue Ribbon Medal of Honor in 1929.
+After earning her credentials at the Vermont Academy and Smith College, Converse moved to Yokohama where she was influential in establishing girls' education.
+In addition to directing the Soshin Jo-Gakko (Truth Seeking Girls' School) for thirty-five years, she established several kindergartens.
+Her work to improve education for women in Japan was recognized by the Medal of Honor with Blue Ribbon in 1929.

 Early life

 Clara Adra Converse was born on 8 May 1857 in Grafton, Windham County, Vermont to Mary (née Stuart/Stewart) and Newton R. Converse.
 She was one of nine children and grew up on her parents farm in Grafton, where her father had been born.
 Her paternal grandparents, Robert and Edna (née Hale) Converse had immigrated from Marlborough, New Hampshire to Vermont before the birth of their children.
 Her maternal grandfather Joseph Stuart was a miller and farmer from Andover, Vermont.
 After completing her elementary education, Converse graduated from the Vermont State Normal School at the age of sixteen.